SoftwareAteliers/asp-net-core-vue-starter/README.md

 ### 2. Using the built-in run command

 * Run the application in VSCode or Visual Studio 2017 by hitting `F5`

+> It will take some time during the first run to download all client side dependencies.

 ## View your application running